kakismash/ng-wallet/projects/ng-wallet/README.md

 * **buttonSizeMode**: *Buttons will be sized according to the translated buttonType.
 It is optional and the values can be "static" | "fill".*
 * **environment**: *The Google Pay environment to target.
 It is required and the values can be "TEST" | "PRODUCTION".*
 * **existingPaymentMethodRequired**: *When set to true (and environment is Production), the Google Pay button will only be displayed if the user already has an existing payment that they can use to make a purchase.
 It is optional and the type is boolean.*
-* **paymentRequestGoogle**: *Request parameters that define the type of payment information requested from Google Pay.
-It is required and the type is PaymentDataRequest.*

 ## Google Pay Button Callbacks/events